 Getting Others To "Get It"

-It's hard to get the schools and others to understand that the process of being responsible for their own behavior is harder for children with bipolar disorder than for many others, and that often in has to be broken down into smaller chunks so it is more managable for them.
-It's a challenge, as a parent, to keep going and not grow weary, when progress in measured in milimeters and there are still kilometers yet to go.
+It's hard to get the schools and others to understand that the process of being responsible for their own behavior is harder for children with bipolar disorder than for many others, and that often in has to be broken down into smaller chunks so it is more manageable for them.
+It's a challenge, as a parent, to keep going and not grow weary, when progress in measured in millimeters and there are still kilometers yet to go.